Nyamador/hackernewsreact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project makes use of the hacker news api and has the capability to Paginate fetched data , cached previously collected data and more

 ## Running on Repl.it

 Simply hit run once and start coding.
 Will hot reload the web view.